 runna training plan set up

-Marathon number 15 is officially in the books, and what a journey it’s been!
-This year marked the 10th anniversary of my very first marathon, so running it felt like a perfect way to celebrate a decade of incredible memories.
-Each race reminds me why I fell in love with running—the challenge, the feeling, and the self-discovery.
-As I look back, it’s clear that running isn’t just a sport; it’s a huge part of my life that continually teaches me resilience and gratitude.
+Marathon number 15 is officially done and dusted, and what a journey it’s been!
+This year marked ten years since my very first marathon, so running it felt like the perfect way to celebrate a whole decade of memories.
+Every race reminds me why I fell in love with running, the challenge, the buzz and all the little lessons about myself along the way.
+Running isn’t just a hobby anymore; it’s become such a big part of my life that keeps teaching me resilience and gratitude.

 Preparing for the Marathon